 What’s the Deal With Extra Hot Drinks?

-Some customers prefer their hot drinks extra hot because of the need to take the drink on-the-go and drink it at a separate location without having to drink it on the way.
-Also, during winter a few more people tend to prefer extra-hot drinks.
+Some customers prefer ordering their to-go drinks extra hot so that the drinks are still hot to consume at a separate location without having to drink them on the way.
+Also, during winter most people tend to prefer extra-hot drinks.

 To make a latte that is extra hot, the barista